ME-ICA/tedana/contributions.md

 ## Funding and Operational Support
 Special thanks to the following sources of funding and operational support for `tedana`:
-- National Institutes of Mental Health, [Section on Functional Imaging Methods](https://fim.nimh.nih.gov) for supporting the 2019 `tedana` hackathon.
+- National Institutes of Mental Health, [Section on Functional Imaging Methods][sfim], for supporting the 2019 `tedana` hackathon.
 - National Institutes of Health for supporting the 2019 AFNI Code Convergence, where work in the 2019 `tedana` hackathon was continued.
 - Mozilla Open Leaders for supporting Kirstie Whitaker.